Bokota

 - Conflict Resolution Mechanisms

-- Conflicts are typically resolved through community meetings and the mediation of elders.
+- Conflicts are resolved through community discussions and consensus-building.

 - Cultural Exchange Programs